A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: Automorphic preliminaries

 \subsection{The parametrization of the discrete spectrum}

 The parametrization of the discrete spectrum of ${\rm GSp}_4$ in terms of discrete automorphic forms of ${\rm GL}_n$ has been announced in \cite{Ar1}.
 Building on the seminal monograph \cite{Ar2} this has now been established in \cite{GT}.
 This parametrization will be important for us in order to upgrade the density estimate for spherical, generic representations to a density theorem for the full (spherical) discrete spectrum.
 This will require a good understanding of the local constituents of the Arthur packets.
-For trivial central character this was worked out in detail in \cite{Sc1, Sc2} and we follow the notation within these references.
+For trivial central character the representations factor through $G'={\rm PGSp}_4$ and an explicit parametrization was worked out in \cite{Sc1, Sc2}.
+We will follow the notation within these references.